calliope-project/euro-calliope/README.md

 └── storage-techs.yaml                     <- Definition of storage technologies.
 ```

-Alternatively to a full build, each of these model components can be built individually, by running `snakemake --use-conda --cores all <path-to-component>`.
+Alternatively to a full build, each of these model components can be built individually, by running `snakemake --use-conda --cores <N_CORES> <path-to-component>`.
 The model components can be used to [configure a Calliope model](https://calliope.readthedocs.io/en/stable/user/building.html).
 For an example model configuration, see "Example use of the model" above.

 ## Units and scaling